 Assessment Strategies: Continuous assessment (minimum one test and one assignment) will contribute forty percent (40%) to the final mark.
-Examination: The Course will be examined with a three hour paper at the end of the first semester.
+Examination: The Course will be examined with a 1x3hour paper at the end of the first semester.
 The examination mark will contribute sixty percent (60%) to the final mark.

-K.10.15 Course Title: CRIMINOLOGY AND CRIME PREVENTION
+Course Title: CRIMINOLOGY AND CRIME PREVENTION